In YouTrack, you can link issues to show the relationship between them. When you add a link from one issue to another, links are added to both issues.

 To delete a link:

-Locate the issue that you want to remove a link from.
-Either expand the issue in the Issues list or open the issue in single issue view.
+Locate the issue that you want to remove a link from and open the issue in single issue view.

 The link is removed from the current issue.

 The link to the current issue is removed from the target issue.